Do you want to add a custom field to your WooCommerce checkout page?

 We’re selecting the two-step checkout option for this example.

-This will import a store checkout with three steps: Checkout, One Click Upsell, and Thank you page.
+This will import a store checkout with three steps: Checkout, One Click Upsell, and Thank You page.

-Step 2: Create a new custom WooCommerce checkout field
+Step 3: Create a new custom WooCommerce checkout field

 To edit the WooCommerce checkout page and add an extra field, click on the ‘Checkout’ step.